lhutton1/simple-crawler-and-indexer/README.md

+# Simple web crawler and search engine
+Web services and web data coursework for crawling [example.python-scraping.com](http://example.python-scraping.com).
+This tool extracts data on the site by crawling it and builds an inverted index.
+This can then be used to search by phrase and display relevant pages.

 # Usage
 First the virtual environment should be built and the requirements in ‘requirements.txt’ should be installed.
 Execute the following commands in the project directory.